Genez-io/genezio-landing-page/deployment-platform/content/posts/what_serverless_is_and_why_you_should_care.md

 Finally, there is the relative complexity of serverless.
 While serverless does typically save a substantial amount of complexity in terms of server maintenance, poorly planned serverless implementations can result in additional complexity.
 The easiest way to work around this is to partner with a trusted solution that has proven itself effective and efficient.

-## Genezio + Serverless
+## DeployApps + Serverless

-Genezio is an incredibly powerful solution that can help you become serverless almost instantly.
-Genezio provides tools and solutions to build full stack serverless applications using a single command line, skipping a lot of the over-complexity inherent in the process of adopting serverless.
+DeployApps is an incredibly powerful solution that can help you become serverless almost instantly.
+DeployApps provides tools and solutions to build full stack serverless applications using a single command line, skipping a lot of the over-complexity inherent in the process of adopting serverless.

-With additional features such as Genezio.Cloud, serverless automation, creation, and testing is made seamless and easy.
-Notably, Genezio’s cloud solution provides for zero cold start penalty, erasing one of the largest negatives of adopting serverless, resulting in incredible cost and efficiency results.
+With additional features such as DeployApps.Cloud, serverless automation, creation, and testing is made seamless and easy.
+Notably, DeployApps’s cloud solution provides for zero cold start penalty, erasing one of the largest negatives of adopting serverless, resulting in incredible cost and efficiency results.

-To give you an idea of how effective the Genezio solution is, we can look to real-world experiences with the tool.
-Laurentiu Ciobanu, Chief Technology Officer at Sessions, had the following to say about the Genezio experience:
+To give you an idea of how effective the DeployApps solution is, we can look to real-world experiences with the tool.
+Laurentiu Ciobanu, Chief Technology Officer at Sessions, had the following to say about the DeployApps experience:

 > It was a pleasant and frictionless experience: from my TypeScript code to the cloud in less than 3 minutes (including creating an account, installing the CLI, and logging in with the CLI).

-That is simply an incredible – yet typical – experience with Genezio.
+That is simply an incredible – yet typical – experience with DeployApps.

-If you’d like to get started with Genezio today, all you have to do is navigate to the website and {{< external-link link="https://app.genez.io/auth/signup" >}}create your free account{{< /external-link >}} – you are mere clicks away from a highly efficient and scalable serverless implementation!
+If you’d like to get started with DeployApps today, all you have to do is navigate to the website and {{< external-link link="https://app.genez.io/auth/signup" >}}create your free account{{< /external-link >}} – you are mere clicks away from a highly efficient and scalable serverless implementation!